-It is not allowed to touch the statues and painting in the Buddhist temples in Sri Lanka.
+It is not allowed to touch the statues and paintings in the Buddhist temples.
 Some people even tap on the statues to check what material is used to build the statues.
 The main reason for discouraging people to touch the statues and paintings is to stop the discolouring.
-Especially in the historical places such as Dambulla golden cave temple (1st century BC), the paintings are very fragile and crumble with the touch.
+Especially in historical places such as Dambulla golden cave temple (1st century BC), the paintings are very fragile and crumble with the touch.

 It is essential to maintain the silence at every Buddhist temple.
 Devotees are engaged in meditation and chanting religious verses, therefore they like to have the peace of mind to continue with their activities.
 If you happened to go to a Buddhist temple with children try to keep the noise as low as possible.
 Usually, the rule is applied to all Buddhist temples, whether it is a historical place or modern temple.

-Don’t smoke in the Sri Lanka Buddhist temple
+Can I smoke in Sri Lanka Buddhist temples?

-Smoking is not allowed in Sri Lanka Buddhist temple.
-Whether you see a nonsmoking sign or not people are not allowed to smoke in Buddhist temples in Sri Lanka.
+NO, Smoking is not allowed in Sri Lanka Buddhist temples.
+Whether you see a nonsmoking sign or not people are not allowed to smoke in Buddhist temples.
 Smoking in public places such as Buddhist temples is a severe offence and can lead to an expensive fine and a jail term.
 Sri Lanka has some strict rules so don’t throw garbage outside the designated areas and refrain from smoking not only in temples but also in all public places.

 Devotees pay respect to Buddhist monks and always keep some distance from them.
 Normally the greeting to Buddhist monks is different than usual methods such as shaking hand.
 You have to keep the hands together in front of the chest and say “Sadu” while keeping the body on knees.

-Don’t drink alcohol and enter Sri Lanka Buddhist temple
+Do not drink alcohol and enter Sri Lanka Buddhist temples

-You can’t get away with bringing bottles of wine or liquor to a Buddhist temple in Sri Lanka.
-Especially in the places such as the temple of the tooth in Kandy.
-And don’t try to enter a Sri Lanka Buddhist temple after consuming alcohol.
+You can’t get away with bringing bottles of wine or liquor to a Buddhist temple.
+Especially in places such as the temple of the tooth in Kandy.
+Not only the temple of the tooth dress code but also other Buddhist temple rules are strictly observed here.
+And don’t try to enter a Buddhist temple after consuming alcohol.
 Moderators at the entrance may check you and if they found that you have consumed alcohol, you don’t get the access to the temple.

-Spotting the animals in a Sri Lanka Buddhists temple is not a suprise, Cats, dogs and monkeys are most common animals in Buddhist temples in Sri Lanka.
-Usually, the dogs and cats are fed by Buddhist monks and visitors.
+Spotting the animals in Sri Lanka Buddhist temples is not a surprise, cats, dogs and monkeys are most common animals in Sri Lanka Buddhist temples.
+Usually, dogs and cats are fed by Buddhist monks and visitors.
 But visitors are not expected to feed monkeys.
 Because they start to make it a habit to hang around the temple when they get food from visitors.
 There had been many occasions in which, the people were facing difficulties due to wild monkeys.

-Please do keep in mind all rules we discussed here valid for all any Sri Lanka Buddist temple, regardless if it is old or new.
-Whether the Buddhist temple is in a modern city or less crowded historical place travellers suppose to respect the above-discussed rules.
+Please do keep in mind that all rules we discussed here are valid for all Sri Lankan temples, regardless if it’s status (ruined or new).
+Whether the Buddhist temple is in a modern city or less crowded historical place travellers are expected to respect the above-discussed rules.

 - Ggangaram Buddhist temple Colombo (Western Province)